ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ### Create a Database

-We’re going to start by creating a database, the way I prefer to do it is to use a `Docker` container.
+We’re going to start by creating a database.
+The way I prefer to do it is to use a `Docker` container.
 We will provide use a `docker-compose` which will automatically pass all needed parameters to the MySQL container.

 Prerequisites: